The Ultimate Travel Guide for Granada, Spain

 3. Sacramonte and a flamenco show

-Sacramonte is the part of Granada where the Gypsies dug caves out to live in.
-When you attend a flamenco show, you will most likely be inside one of these cave homes!
-I know a Flamenco show doesn’t sound like the most entertaining way to spend an evening but i was blown out of the water; it is truly incredible.
-If you continue to hike higher into Sacramonte, (To mirador San Miguel alto), be careful however, as the majority of paths that lead higher go directly in front of these people’s caves and can sometimes feel like you are trespassing on their property.
+If you continue to hike higher into Sacramonte, (To mirador San Miguel Alto), be careful however, as the majority of paths that lead higher go directly in front of these people’s caves and can sometimes feel like you are trespassing on their property.
 I’m glad I went with a few people as opposed to by myself.
 Hiking high into Sacramonte will give you the best views of the city and a workout for sure.
 There’s a big old set of stairs that will take you up and up!

-5. Day trip to Sierra Nevada
+4. Day trip to Sierra Nevada

 This is the best place to go skiing in Granada!
-I, however, am not much of a skier nor a snowboarder, so I just went with my friends and hiked a little bit!
-The mountain town is so precious!
+I, however, am not much of a skier nor am I a snowboarder, so I just went with my friends and hiked a little bit!
+The mountain town is literally so precious.
 If you are planning on hiking, I would recommend either snowshoes or spiky things, as it was extremely icy and my group and I were NOT equipped for how hard this hike was going to be.
 I made it in heeled boots only by the grace of God.
 Definitely pack a lunch.
 Bus tickets are around 10 euros!

-6. Monasterio St. Geronimo
+5. Monasterio St. Geronimo

-7. La Catedral de Granada and the church
+6. La Catedral de Granada and the church

 I know that if you’re traveling through Europe you might be sick of dark, dingy cathedrals that all seem to look the same.
 If thats the case, never fear, Granada has come to the rescue.
-The inside is a brith, pristine white, and it is truly beautiful.
+The inside is a bright, pristine white, and it is truly beautiful.
 The church is right next to it and also worth a stop.
 Maybe you’ll get lucky and get to hear the organ player!

-8. Carmen de los mártires
+7. Carmen de los mártires

 Tapas